Abs3601/Landing-Page/README.md

 I made it.
 It's not very well made, it is absolutely not responsive at all.

 I know for a fact you can create stuff like this and make it responsive without a bunch of breakpoints, however, I can't seem to be able to do that yet.

+## Fifth commit - Making Footer

+I probably should've made this first but I guess it doesn't matter since it's a pretty simple footer.

+Saved the easiest for last lol.